jmaddington/AEM-wget/README.md

 See https://eternallybored.org/misc/wget/1.19.4/wget.html or Google "man wget" for advanced usage of wget.

 # Building #
 Download or fork, run repackage.bat and upload aem-component.cpt to AEM.
-You can also download the aem-component.zip straight from this repository and install in your AEM instance.
+You can also download the aem-component.cpt straight from this repository and install in your AEM instance.